Expensify/App/contributingGuides/STYLE.md

 ### Important Note:

 In React Native, one **must not** attempt to falsey-check a string for an inline ternary.
 Even if it's in curly braces, React Native will try to render it as a `<Text>` node and most likely throw an error about trying to render text outside of a `<Text>` component.
-Use `.length > 0` instead.
+Use `!!` instead.

 ```javascript
 // Bad!
 This will cause a breaking an error on native platforms